 This course is self-paced.

-By the end of this course the student should be able to use existing Powershell penetration testing frameworks comfortably and/or create their own scripts for their penetration testing needs.
+By the end of this course you should be able to use existing Powershell penetration testing frameworks comfortably and/or create your own scripts for your penetration testing needs.

 Minimum: A Windows 7 machine (physical or virtual) and a Linux machine (physical or virtual).
 Ideally: Lab environment (Windows Server (Domain Controller), Windows server (member server), Linux machine, and/or at least 2 Windows 7 client machines).

 The student should be familiar with some basic programming concepts such as variables and conditional statements, as well as comfortably use the command line.